I recently flew Southwest Airlines to Hawaii, and you know what? It went exactly how I thought it would.

 I really liked how cheap it was.
 I also appreciate the fact that they only fly their newest airplanes out to the islands and back.
 They’re nice.

-What I didn’t like was the anxiety brought on by not being able to select a seat at the time of booking.
+What I didn’t like was the anxiety brought on by knowing that the seats are really hard.
 Why does Southwest continue to think that we enjoy traveling this way?

 All the pros and cons of flying Southwest Airlines to Hawaii